History of Poles in Königsberg: Persecution under the Nazi regime

 With the ascent of the Nazi regime in Germany, the Polish and Jewish minorities were classified as Untermensch and persecuted by the authorities.
-Prior to the Nazi era, Königsberg was home to a third of East Prussia's 13,000 Jews, but under Hitler's rule, the city's Jewish population shrank from 3,200 in 1933 to 2,100 by October 1938.
-The New Synagogue of Königsberg, constructed in 1896, was destroyed during Kristallnacht (9 November 1938), with 500 Jews soon fleeing the city.

 In 1936, the Nazis changed the name of the Polnische Gasse ("Polish Street") to erase traces of Polish origin.

 In September 1939 with the German invasion of Poland ongoing, the Polish consulate in Königsberg was attacked (which constituted a violation of international law), its workers arrested and sent to concentration camps where several of them died.
 Polish students at the local university were captured, tortured and finally executed.
 Other victims included local Polish civilians guillotined for petty violations of Nazi law and regulations such as buying and selling meat.
-Nevertheless, the Polish resistance movement was active in the city, and one of the region's main transfer points for smuggled underground Polish press was based there.
+Nevertheless, the Polish resistance movement was active in the city.
+One of the region's main transfer points for smuggled Polish underground press was based there, and the Polish resistance conducted espionage of the German industry, including the shipyard.

 In September 1944 there were 69,000 slave labourers registered in the city (not counting prisoners of war), with most of them working on the outskirts; within the city itself 15,000 slave labourers were located All of them were denied freedom of movement, forced to wear "P" sign if Poles, or "Ost" sign if they were from the Soviet Union and were watched by special units of Gestapo and Wehrmacht.
 They were denied basic spiritual and physical needs and food, and suffered from famine and exhaustion.
 The conditions of the forced labour were described as "tragic", especially Poles and Russians, who were treated harshly by their German overseers.
 Ordered to paint German ships with toxic paints and chemicals, they were neither given gas-masks nor was there any ventilation in facilities where they worked, in order to speed up the construction of the ships, while the substances evaporated in temperatures as low as 40 Celsius.
 As a result, there were cases of sudden illness or death during the work.